pelinKuran/pepc/README.md

  - I build tesseract using vcpkg. `vcpkg install tesseract:x64-windows-static`

 ## Acknowledgements
-I would like to thank to my supervisors Resul Aydoğan and Sefa Ödemiş for all their help and advice with this work.
+I would like to thank to my supervisor Resul Aydoğan and Sefa Ödemiş for all their help and advice with this work.
 I would also like to thank rest of the HARF team for their support during my co-op journey.